Jebi Mather

-Jebi Mather (born 19 August 1978) is an Indian politician and social activist.
-She is currently a Member of Parliament in the Rajya Sabha, the upper house of the Indian Parliament, representing Kerala state.
-She is the current President of Kerala Pradesh Mahila Congress, a regional branch of All India Mahila Congress She is a Committee Member of Indian National Congress.
-She has been elected unopposed as Member of Parliament to the Rajya Sabha on 4 April 2022.
+Jebi Mather (born 19 August 1978) is an Indian politician and lawyer who serves as a Member of Parliament in the Rajya Sabha, representing the state of Kerala.
+She is a member of the Indian National Congress and currently serves as the President of the Kerala Pradesh Mahila Congress, the women's wing of the party in Kerala.

+She was elected unopposed to the Rajya Sabha in 2022 as the Congress candidate from Kerala.